• Skip to primary navigation

 Step two: In a medium bowl, whisk together flour, baking powder, espresso powder, and salt.

-Step three: In the bowl of a stand mixer using the wire whip attachment - or using a handheld electric mixer - beat together softened butter, brown sugar, and granulated sugar on medium-high speed until creamy and fluffy.
+Step three: In the bowl of a stand mixer using the wire whip attachment - or using a large bowl and handheld electric mixer - beat together softened butter, brown sugar, and granulated sugar on medium-high speed until creamy and fluffy.

 Beat in the two room temperature eggs one at a time until fully incorporated, scraping down the bowl and beater with a rubber spatula as needed.